Head Coach – 17th Season in 2021-22

 The Tigers nearly defended their national championship in 2016 while returning to the Match Play Eight for the third year in a row as quarterfinalists at the 2016 NCAA Championships held at Eugene (Ore.)
 Country Club.
 That’s where Sam Burns and Luis Gagne capped their debut season as All-Americans by tying for 13th place nationally as the top Tigers in the NCAA field.

-Sam Burns won his first-career professional event at the 2018 Savannah Golf Championship in April.
+Sam Burns won his first-career professional event at the 2018 Savannah Golf Championship that April.
 Burns, the 2017 Jack Nicklaus Player of the Year, finished the 2017-18 season on the Web.com Tour as the second highest money earner with a total of $291,878 collected.
 The No. 2 spot on the money list easily earned him his PGA Tour card for the 2018-19 season and he took advantage of it.
 Burns made 16 cuts in his debut season on the PGA Tour to go along with three top-10 finishes; he has five career top-10 finishes on the PGA Tour.
 His 2018-19 season saw him earn $1,117,312 to rank him 89th on the tour.
-His PGA Tour card has been renewed for the 2019-20 season.

 Andrew Loupe, a two-time All-American and teammate of John Peterson while at LSU, also played as a fully-exempt member in the PGA TOUR in 2016-17.
 Loupe, who became the second former Tiger to win a Web.com Tour event in 2015 with his victory at the Nationwide Children’s Hospital Championship, has earned over $2.5 million in career earnings since turning professional.